OseimuohanI/OseimuohanI/README.md

 # Hey, I’m Oseimuohan 👋

-I’m a software developer based in **Lagos, Nigeria** — passionate about building things that actually work, from low-level systems to full-stack web apps.
+I’m a software developer — passionate about building things that actually work, from low-level systems to full-stack web apps.

 -----